 If you find that your smoothie is too thin after blending, you can blend in frozen banana or other frozen fruit.
 Blending in ice is not the best way to thicken a smoothie because ice can water down the smoothie.

-- If you don’t have a high powered blender, blend the liquid and spinach together first until smooth and then blend in the other ingredients.
+- Use a high powered blender, such as a Vitamix, if possible.
+If you don’t have a high powered blender, blend the liquid and spinach together first until smooth and then blend in the other ingredients.
 This will help to prevent large pieces of spinach in the smoothie.

-- If the smoothie is too thin, blend in another 1/4 avocado, some frozen banana or other frozen fruit.
+- If the smoothie is too thin, blend in another 1/4 of an avocado, some frozen banana or other frozen fruit.

 There are many possibilities for changing up this smoothie to make it your own.
 Here are a few ideas: